-We are a 4th generation meat market built in 1922.
+We are now proudly employee-owned building upon the four generations of family ownership.
 Though we've added many great meat products over the years our old-fashioned techniques have remained the same.
-We hand cure all of our hams and bacon in-house using the area's finest quality pork.
-We also offer USDA choice beef that's cut fresh daily, all natural Amish grown chicken, and a great selection of fish and seafood.
+We hand cure all our hams and bacon in-house using the area's finest quality pork.
+We also offer USDA choice beef that's cut fresh daily, all-natural Amish grown chicken, and a great selection of fish and seafood.

 The meat market was started by Phil Thielen in 1922.
 They were first located in back of a furniture store in downtown Pierz, a farming town of 1,300 people 110 miles north of the Twin Cities.